Jaume Collet-Serra: 2011–2015

-2016–present: The Shallows, The Commuter, Jungle Cruise and Black Adam
+2016–present

 Collet-Serra directed and executive produced The Shallows, a 2016 horror-thriller starring Blake Lively, from a script by Anthony Jaswinski, and The Commuter, an action-thriller starring Liam Neeson, which was released on January 12, 2018, and also features Vera Farmiga, Sam Neill, and Elizabeth McGovern.

 Collet-Serra served as director for Jungle Cruise from The Walt Disney Company, starring Dwayne Johnson.
 The film was based on the concept of the ride of the same name at Disneyland.

-In June of 2019, Collet-Serra signed on to direct Black Adam, written by Adam Sztykiel and starring Dwayne Johnson.
+In June 2019, Collet-Serra signed on to direct Black Adam, written by Adam Sztykiel and starring Dwayne Johnson.
 Johnson served as a producer on the project alongside Hiram Garcia, Dany Garcia, Beau Flynn, and Scott Sheldon.
 Collet-Serra emerged as the frontrunner to direct after his work on Jungle Cruise.
 The film is a co-production between Warner Bros.
-Pictures, New Line Cinema, Seven Bucks Productions, and FlynnPicturesCo. film studios.
+Pictures, New Line Cinema, DC Films, Seven Bucks Productions, and FlynnPicturesCo. film studios.
 Production began in April 2021.

+In 2021, Collet-Serra began directing Netflix thriller, titled Carry-On.
+It follows a TSA agent blackmailed into allowing a dangerous package on board a flight, starring Taron Egerton and Jason Bateman.
+It released December 13, 2024.

+In February 2024, it was announced that Collet-Serra would direct The Woman in the Yard, produced by Jason Blum's Blumhouse Productions and starring Danielle Deadwyler.
+The film was released on March 28, 2025; it was originally scheduled to be released on January 10, but was removed from the release schedule in March 2024 before being rescheduled in May.

 Upcoming projects

-In March of 2019 TheWrap reported that Collet-Serra was to direct Victory, a remake of the 1981 film Escape to Victory.
+In March 2019, TheWrap reported that Collet-Serra was to direct Victory, a remake of the 1981 film Escape to Victory.

 In August 2021, Collet-Serra signed on to direct a sequel to Jungle Cruise.

-Collet-Serra is also set to direct an upcoming thriller for Netflix, titled Carry-On.
-It will follow a TSA agent blackmailed into allowing a dangerous package on board a flight and will star Taron Egerton and Jason Bateman.
+In October 2024, it was announced that Collet-Serra would direct an untitled reboot of the 1993 film Cliffhanger, starring Lily James and Pierce Brosnan, with filming beginning that month in Austria.